-Why Your Dog Follows You to the Bathroom and Other Weird Pet Quirks - Explained!
+Why Your Dog Follows You to the Bathroom and Other Weird Pet Quirks- Explained!

 For as long as humans have had canines by their side, people have wondered why they do what they do.
 When cats entered the picture and became a family pet, there were even more questions.
 Why do cats raise their tails to people and other pets?
-Who do dogs stare at their human when pooping?
+Who do dogs stare at their human when using the bathroom?
 How come the cat/dog seems to like one family member more than others?
 Why do cats rub themselves on their human's legs?
 How come dogs hate mailmen?

-These questions actually do have answers, thanks to studying animal behavior.
+These questions actually do have answers thanks to studying animal behavior.
 Read on to find out some interesting facts about our furry friends!

 Why Does My Dog Follow Me to the Bathroom?

 There are a couple of reasons why our furry friends like to follow us into the bathroom.
 Much like how they stare at humans when they go to the bathroom, a dog will follow their human into the bathroom so they can watch after us too.

 Another reason may simply be because they want to stay by their favorite human's side.
 Many dog breeds have it bred into them to latch onto one person specifically, so they will often keep close to one member of the family.
 That includes in the bathroom!